 It’s also worth noting that the majority of content in your proposal resume will favour your current employer, or at least lack fair mention of your role and achievements with others.
 Suddenly, your proposal resume is top heavy and awkward when used for your job application.
 Worse still - your career path looks complicated and confusing.

 We perform resume overhauls for various sized businesses, and recently introduced a ‘Work History’ section for a client.
 This feature works well for their purposes, but this tactic is rare, and only recently have some government agencies started asking for this information.

 Your customer is either the client whose project or contract your business is hoping to obtain, and thus your resume should reflect the specific client and tender requirements, or the hiring manager and recruiter of the position you are applying for.
 Either way, ask yourself what the customer wants to see in the resume provided, and give it to them.
 Personal and proposal resumes are never the same, and your customer will know the difference.

 Do you have a resume that needs improving, or tailoring to a specific proposal, employment opportunity, or tender?
-Get in touch with us on 02 8958 2140.
+Get in touch to discuss how we can help make your resume sing, or call us now on 02 8958 2140.